 - (1) Date ranges represent our fiscal periods during the current quarter.
-Our fiscal quarters typically consist of one five-week period and two four-week periods.
-However, the fourth quarter of fiscal 2023 consisted of two five-week periods and one four-week period. - (2) Includes shares purchased on surrender by stockholders of previously owned shares to satisfy minimum statutory tax withholding obligations related to stock option exercises and vesting of stock awards in addition to shares purchased under our publicly announced plans or programs. - (3) In June 2022, the number of shares that may be purchased increased by 8.0 million shares, bringing the total authorized shares to be repurchased under the plan to approximately 24.4 million shares.
-As of February 3, 2023, we have repurchased approximately 17.0 million shares of our common stock under the program.
+Our fiscal quarters typically consist of one five-week period and two four-week periods. - (2) Includes shares purchased on surrender by stockholders of previously owned shares to satisfy minimum statutory tax withholding obligations related to vesting of stock awards in addition to shares purchased under our publicly announced plans or programs. - (3) In June 2022, the number of shares that may be purchased increased by 8.0 million shares, bringing the total authorized shares to be repurchased under the plan to approximately 24.4 million shares.
+As of February 2, 2024, we have repurchased approximately 20.3 million shares of our common stock under the program.